 Some women risk everything to attend classes, because, once they earn an education, it can never be take away from them.
 CAI and its partners work closely with each community to come up with solutions that put women at the least amount of risk.
 If a conservative community isn’t comfortable with women studying in a public space, they may be more comfortable with a literacy class taught in another woman’s home.
 CAI programs work because they start by listening to a community’s needs and creating educational programs that match the community’s desires.
 It’s the first step.

-Along with a curriculum that adheres to national standards, students at CAI-supported schools teach women’s rights and human rights.
+Along with a curriculum that adheres to national standards, students at CAI-supported schools teach women’s rights, prevention of violence against women, and human rights in general.
 When women learn to read, they have the power to read the laws that protect them.
 They can advocate for their education with more than just their own opinion.
 When they get an education, they have more options to make a living, contribute to the family income, and they spread their newly acquired knowledge throughout the family and community.

 * Names have been changed to protect the identity of the individual.